Setting configuration parameters v14

 postgresql.conffile are overridden when the same parameters are included in the

 ALTER SYSTEMcommand is used to manage the configuration parameters in the

-Parameter settings can be modified in the configuration file while the database server is running.
+You can modify parameter settings in the configuration file while the database server is running.
 If the configuration file is then reloaded (meaning a SIGHUP signal is issued), for certain parameter types, the changed parameters settings immediately take effect.
 For some of these parameter types, the new settings are available in a currently running session immediately after the reload.
-For other of these parameter types, a new session must be started to use the new settings.
+For other of these parameter types, you must start a new session to use the new settings.
 And yet for other parameter types, modified settings don't take effect until the database server is stopped and restarted.
-See the following section of the PostgreSQL Core Documentation for information on how to reload the configuration file:
+See the PostgreSQL core documentation for information on how to reload the configuration file:

 ALTER ROLE, or

-ALTER ROLE IN DATABASEcan be used to modify certain parameter settings.
-The modified parameter settings take effect for new sessions after the command is executed.
+ALTER ROLE IN DATABASEto modify certain parameter settings.
+The modified parameter settings take effect for new sessions after you execute the command.

 ALTER DATABASEaffects new sessions connecting to the specified database.

 ALTER ROLEaffects new sessions started by the specified role.